mikepitre/todo_list/README.md

 # TODO List

-A persistent todo list that runs in the console, and uses a db to save/store list items.
-Items can later be marked completed.
+A persistent todo list that runs in the console.
+Todo list items can be created, deleted, marked complete and edited after their creation.

 ## Installation